Department of Educational Psychology and Counseling

 - Ariana Gonzalez, Student Assistant, (818) 677-2599

-Applicants must submit both an electronic application and paper application for their file to be considered complete.
-All electronic and paper application materials for Fall 2013 ADMISSION must be received by the department no later than June 7, 2013.
+Students must submit both an electronic application and paper application for their file to be considered complete.
+All electronic and paper application materials for SPRING 2014 ADMISSION must be received by the department no later than November 22, 2013.

 The mission of the Department of Educational Psychology and Counseling is to prepare undergraduate and graduate students from diverse backgrounds for highly effective, ethical, and satisfying careers as professional educators and counselors working with individuals, families, and groups in educational, organizational, and community settings in California.